gijzelaerr/kliko/README.rst

 -----------------

  * All is based on standard docker containers
  * Container mush have a CMD specified, which would be the main program of the container.
 It should not require arguments.
  * logging should be written to STDOUT and STDERR.
  * We define two types of compute containers, split IO and joined IO containers.
  * For split IO Input files will be mounted read only into ``/input``.
 Output file should be written to ``/output``, which will be mounted by the host.
  * For joined IO containers input & output is the /work folder which will be mounted RW.
- * parameters can be defined with a file in json format called ``parameters.json`` in ``/input``
+ * parameters for the computation will be given when the container is raun in the form of a file in json format called ``parameters.json`` in ``/input``
- * Which parameters the container will aceept should be defined in a yaml file ``/param_spec.yml``
+ * Which parameters the container will accept should be defined in a yaml file ``/kliko.yml``
- * The parameters definition (``param_spec.yml``) file should follow the schema defined in ``kliko/schema.yml``.
+ * The ``kliko.yml`` file should follow the schema defined in ``kliko/schema.yml``.
  * an example parameters definition file can be found in ``examples/form.yml``
  * fields with type file will enable supply of custom input files. these will be put in the ``/input`` folder.
- * The container script should validate the supplied schema

 Example